bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 At the beginning of this post, I said this site was written entirely in Kotlin.
 This may actually be a technicality.

-In fact, most of this site is actually written using markdown.
+In fact, most of this site is written using markdown.
 Relevant markdown files are transpiled to Kotlin just before compilation happens.

 Kobweb extends markdown with some custom support for nesting code inside it which is how I embedded the color buttons and clock widget above.
 You can inline code with a Kotlin-y `${'$'}{...}` syntax or put a larger widget on its own line